 Testing these kits will not only identify serial rapists, but they can also link cases across the country even if the offender is unknown, provide critical links that could solve homicide cases, and provide answers to victims and their families.
 Throughout the project, the AGO will provide victim-centered trauma training to law enforcement agencies, prosecutors, and victim advocates.

 The Attorney General’s Office has received inventory information from 208 law enforcement agencies as of October 3, 2018.
 This is a 100 percent completion rate.
-The total of untested kits that have been reported is 6,460.
+The total of unsubmitted kits that have been reported is 6,725.
 More details will be released as the AGO SAKI team reviews the inventory data.

-The Attorney General’s Office will request the remainder of the SAKI grant.
-The Attorney General’s Office (AGO) is currently reviewing the inventory data and working with the Crime Lab to develop a plan for testing the kits, which potentially provide DNA evidence for sexual assault investigations.
+The Attorney General’s Office has committed $750,000 in grant funds to test unsubmitted sexual assault kits.
+The Attorney General’s Office (AGO) is currently reviewing the inventory data and working with the Crime Lab to develop a plan for testing the kits, which could potentially provide DNA evidence for sexual assault investigations.

 PROGRESS TO DATE